Biology Unit 1 Study Guide: Ecology And Scientific Method

 What is the independent variable? days (time)

-Thanks for reading, and have a wonderful day!
+Thanks for reading, hope this helps, and have a wonderful day!